 Remember to flush your taps!

 Whistler’s water meets all of the conditions set out by Vancouver Coastal Health in our Drinking Water Permit.
 Like many other communities in Canada, the pH of some source water is naturally low.

 Once water is delivered to homes and businesses, it is the responsibility of property owners to manage it.
 If water has not been used for a while, levels of dissolved metals may increase.

 Dissolved metals can come from:

 - Faucets – Fixtures inside your home may contain lead

-- Copper Pipe with Lead Solder – Prior to 1989 solder contained high lead levels.
+- Copper Pipe with Lead solder g – Prior to 1989 solder contained high lead levels.